meredithcook/meredithcook.github.io/_posts/2025-06-23-resources-for-family-discipleship.md

   </div>
 </div>

-If you're not quite convinced of the benefit to family worship, you're not sure where to start, or you simple need some encouragement to keep going, I recommend any of these books with one disclaimer.
+If you're not quite convinced of the benefit to family worship, you're not sure where to start, or you simply need some encouragement to keep going, I recommend any of these books with one disclaimer.
 I have not yet finished *Building Spiritual Habits in the Home* so I can't recommend it based on content, yet.
 However, it is written by the creators of [Advent Blocks](https://goodkind.shop/collections/christmas), which we use every Christmas, so I feel comfortable pointing it to you as a potential good option.

 ## Bible Storybooks